kyasu1/ql-label/README.md

 ## Usage

-Only USB connection is supported in this crate.

 ### Media Tape

-Choose a media tape whatever you want to use and install it in the printer, then declare the matching media enum.
+Choose a media tape whatever you want to use and install it in the printer, then specify the matching media.

 ```rust
 let media = ptouch::Media::Continous(ContinuousType::Continuous62);